Aryalexa/42-b2bRoot/4-Vm_setup.md

 > - They form the first line of defense against various cyber threats.
 >
 > *UFW (Uncomplicated Firewall)*
 > It's a user-friendly front-end for managing iptables.
-> - iptables is a traditional powerful and flexible firewall tool in Linux.
+> - iptables is a traditional powerful and flexible firewall program in Linux.
-> - It simplifies the process of configuring and managing a firewall on Linux.
+> - UFW simplifies the process of configuring and managing the iptables firewall on Linux.
 > - UFW is primarily managed through the command line.
-> - UFW follows the principle of "default deny": incoming traffic is denied unless explicitly allowed by configured rules.
-While outgoing traffic is allowed by default, so you can connect to other servers without any problems.
+> - UFW follows the principle of "default deny":
+>     - Incoming traffic is denied unless explicitly allowed by configured rules.
+>     - While outgoing traffic is allowed by default, so you can connect to other servers without any problems.
 > - UFW includes application profiles that allow users to enable predefined sets of rules for common services and applications (like OpenSSH, Apache, or Nginx).

 Let's install UFW and enable it.